Gerardbulky/bookings/README.md

 * Finally the **profile**, which shows the user's profile.

 ### Tecnology used
-* **CSS,HTML,JS and PYTHON**
+* **CSS, HTML, JS and PYTHON**
 * **Materializecss** Is a framework used entirely to build the site.
 [Materializecss](https://materializecss.com/showcase.html).
 * **MongoDB** Is the datebase that store the informations [MongoDB](https://www.mongodb.com/)
-* **Flask** containS templating languages such as jinga and werkzeug that python is dependent on to function properly.
+* **Flask** contains templating languages such as jinga and werkzeug that python is dependent on to function properly.
 [Flask](https://flask.palletsprojects.com/en/1.1.x/)
 # Testing

+## Users Testing
+ The path through the website is Home, Book A Clean and profile.
 ### BOOK A CLEAN:
 * Go to the "BOOK A CLEAN" page
 * Try submitting an empty form, an error message appears on the required fields saying "please fill out the fields"
 * Try filling the field with informations, the line turns green indicating the field has the required information.
 * Try leaving the the field without filling the information, it turns red indicating no information present.
+* try filling the fields with insufficient required information, it remains red.
-* Try filling all the fields and submitting it says "Booking Successful" and redirects you to the home page.
+* Try filling all the fields and submitting it popsup a message saying "Booking Successful" and redirects you to the home page.
 ### Home
 * Go to the "HOME PAGE"
 * Try clicking on the delete button, it popsup a message "Are you sure you want to delete this post"